 Arguably Robinson Crusoe.
 An average Englishman from late 17th century stranded on inhabitated island.
 He got no particular set of skills nor character traits (at least for his epoche), yet is able to hold on his own for two decades.
 Not to mention his adventures before he got ship-wrecked.

 The title character of Alice in Wonderland is a fairly unremarkable Victorian child, in order to better contrast with the insanity of Wonderland

-Winston Smith in Nineteen Eighty-Four, whose sympathetic human characterization is said by O'Brien to be "the last man."
+Winston Smith in 1984, whose sympathetic human characterization is said by O'Brien to be "the last man."

 Mickey Smith and Rory Williams are both very deliberately ordinary people whose girlfriends become the Doctor's companions and end up crushing on him.
 A great deal is made of the contrast between the ordinary, happy life they could offer, and the adventurous, extraordinary one the Doctor provides.
 In Mickey's case, he is somewhat unceremoniously dumped in favour of the Doctor, with Rory, the episode "Amy's Choice" makes it clear that, despite her zigzagging feelings for both of them, if it came down to a choice between the two she'd choose an ordinary life with Rory.

 Ernie from Piranha Club started as something of a loser but through reverse Flanderization, he eventually become one.

 Goat in Pearls Before Swine.
 He's the only character who reacts to (or even notices) the weirdness that surrounds them in the same way the audience would.